arangodb/arangodb-java-driver/docs/Drivers/Java/Reference/Cursor.md

 ArangoCursor.isCached() : boolean
 ```

-Iindicating whether the query result was served from the query cache or not.
+Indicating whether the query result was served from the query cache or not.

 **Examples**